gpriyanshu/chat-app/README.md

 This webpage is created with chatkit service which is provided by pusher. you can see it from https://pusher.com/chatkit .
 For documentation - https://docs.pusher.com/chatkit .
-This is a very simple web page. where user can come and chat together in a group.
-It has a feature like when multiple  user are online at then they can easily identify who is online another feature is when user is typing then another can easily identify who is online.

 ## What is Chatkit?
 Chatkit is a hosted API that helps you build impressive chat features into your applications with less code.
 Features that are used in the web app are: